Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Abstract

 \section{Abstract}

-Large Vision-Language Models (LVLMs) have shown impressive multimodal understanding capabilities, yet their robustness is poorly understood.
-In this paper, we investigate the structural vulnerabilities of LVLMs to identify any {\em critical neurons} whose removal triggers catastrophic collapse.
-In this context, we propose CAN, a method to detect Consistently Activated Neurons and to locate critical neurons by progressive masking.
-Experiments on LLaVA-1.5-7b-hf and InstructBLIP-Vicuna-7b reveal that masking only a tiny portion of the language model’s feed-forward networks (just as few as four neurons in extreme cases) suffices to trigger catastrophic collapse.
-Notably, critical neurons are predominantly localized in the language model rather than in the vision components, and the down-projection layer is a particularly vulnerable structure.
+Large Vision-Language Models (LVLMs) have shown impressive multimodal understanding capabilities, yet the structures that sustain their functionality remain poorly understood from a mechanistic interpretability standpoint.
+We propose Consistently Activated Neurons (CAN), a progressive neuron ablation method to identify critical neurons whose removal triggers catastrophic collapse, and use it to investigate structural vulnerabilities in representative 7B LVLMs.
+Experiments reveal that catastrophic collapse can be triggered by ablating as few as four neurons in \texttt{LLaVA-1.5-7b-hf} and a few thousand in \texttt{InstructBLIP-vicuna-7b}, both representing a small fraction of model parameters.
+Notably, critical neurons are predominantly localized in the language model, particularly in its down-projection layer, rather than in the vision components.
 We also observe a consistent two-stage collapse pattern: initial expressive degradation followed by sudden, complete collapse.
-Our findings provide important insights for safety research in LVLMs.
+These findings reveal that LVLM functionality depends on a sparse subset of neurons concentrated in the language backbone, offering mechanistic insights into how their functionality is structured and where these models are most vulnerable.